 In the past, many surgeons performed the same eyelid operation on every patient: removing skin, fat, and sometimes muscle from the upper and lower eyelids.
 Fortunately, eyelid surgeons today know that genetics and sun exposure can also contribute to how your eyelids age.
-For that reason, Dr. Killingsworth, Dr. Farber, and their plastic surgery team will customize your blepharoplasty surgery to address your specific needs.
+For that reason, Dr. Killingsworth, Dr. Farber, and their Atlanta plastic surgery team will customize your blepharoplasty in Atlanta to address your specific needs.

 This means we may suggest surgery on all four eyelids or just the upper or lower eyelids, depending on your condition.
 Aesthetic eyelid surgery itself can correct many eye problems, and various techniques can be used on one eyelid or another.
 However, in some cases, combining additional treatments may be necessary to achieve the most aesthetically-pleasing outcome.* Aging can cause excess fat around the lower eyes to protrude, resulting in under-eye bags and dark shadows.
 A lower lid blepharoplasty will tighten the fat and membrane holding the orbital septum and / or remove the excess fat.
 The appearance of the lower eyelid can also be significantly affected by the loss of soft tissue volume (mostly fat) of the inner cheek – near the nose and just under the lower eyelid; this flatness tends to give an elongated, washed-out appearance.